 - iron-sulfur clusters assembly pathways

-- symbiosis of oxymonads and their ecto- and endosymbiotic prokaryotes
+- the symbiosis of oxymonads and their ecto- and endosymbiotic prokaryotes

 - diversity of oxymonads